 Successful management requires your employees to refine their skills in several areas.
 Some of the things that a new manager should learn include:

-Teamwork - Helping others collaborate can be a challenge.
-Good managers are able to guide teams and create a safe environment for each member to participate.
+Helping others collaborate can be a challenge.
+Good managers are able to guide teams and implement processes for project management.
+For example, they could use Kanban boards to keep track of the team projects.
 Your new manager may or may not already have some effective ways to facilitate discussions with their team.
 Depending on their needs, it can be helpful for you to provide new managers with some tips on motivating their teams.

 If you are putting on the manager’s hat for the first time, there are several things you can do to become a good first-time manager.
 This includes building relationships, finding learning opportunities and get a good mentor to guide you along the way.